Extensions

 extensions.include unset Optional allowlist for auto-discovered extension names.
 If set, only listed auto-discovered names are considered.

-extensions.eventHookTimeoutMs 5000 Timeout in milliseconds for each native onEvent handler invocation.
+extensions.eventHookTimeoutMs 5000 Timeout in milliseconds for each native onEvent handler invocation and extension-authored action invocation.
 Must be a positive integer.

 extensions.agentContextHookTimeoutMs inherits eventHookTimeoutMs Timeout in milliseconds for each onAgentRun handler invocation.
 Must be a positive integer when set.
 Defaults to extensions.eventHookTimeoutMs when omitted.